Importance of long-ranged electron-electron interactions for the magnetic phase diagram of twisted bilayer graphene: Methods

 \section{Methods}

 We study commensurate unit cells of tBLG with $D_3$ symmetry~\cite{NSCS,LDE}.
-The atomic positions are relaxed using classical force-fields~\cite{Cantele2020,STBBG,SETLA,CMLD,KDP}.
+The atomic positions are relaxed using classical force-fields~\cite{Cantele2020,STBBG,SETLA,CMLD,KDP,PHD_5}.
 For this, we use a combination of the AIREBO-Morse~\cite{AIREBO} and Kolmogorov–Crespi~\cite{KC} potentials as implemented in LAMMPS~\cite{LAMMPS}.

 To investigate magnetic ordering tendencies of tBLG including the effect of long-ranged interactions, we calculate the interacting static spin susceptibility in the normal state using a Hartree theory plus $U$ (Hartree$+U$) approach.
 In this approach, Hubbard interactions within the carbon $p_z$-orbitals are captured by adding a Hubbard contribution $U\sum_i n_{i\uparrow} n_{i\downarrow}$ (with $U$ denoting the Hubbard parameter and $n_{i\uparrow}$($n_{i\downarrow}$) denoting the occupancy of the up(down)-spin $p_z$-orbital on carbon atom $i$) to the Hartree theory total energy.
-The Hartree Hamiltonian is given by
+This approach assumes that the spatial range of the exchange interaction is strongly reduced as a result of electronic screening induced by the flat bands~\cite{PHD_2,CCRPA,Cea2021}.
+Moreover, it has been shown that models with short-ranged Hubbard-type exchange interactions accurately describe the magnetic phase diagram of graphene and bilayer graphene bilayer~\cite{Scherer2012,Lang2012,Honerkamp2008}, which can be viewed as ``parent" systems whose ordering tendencies are inherited by the twisted bilayer graphene~\cite{LK_CH}.